newrelic/nr-labs-components/src/components/messages/README.md

 `directory`: The directory within the repo where the file is located.
 Optional - default is root

-`filename`: The name of the messages file.
+`fileName`: The name of the messages file.
 Optional - default is `messages`

 `timeoutPeriod`: The duration in seconds after which messages will no longer be displayed.
 Optional - default is `1210000` (2 weeks)